Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 At thefibrowarriors.com, that’s what we’re trying to do!
 What do you think about support groups online?

 I love the idea of support groups!
-I have to say, after we met I looked over the website and the Facebook group, and I’m impressed.
+After we met, I looked over the website and the Facebook group and was impressed.

-Reading over the articles on the website, I can tell you guys care.
-And on Facebook, I like that Fibro Warriors are free to say whatever is on their mind.
+Reading the articles on the website, I can tell you guys care.
+On Facebook, I like that Fibro Warriors are free to say whatever is on their minds.

 I have yet to find one negative comment on there!
 And we need that.
 We need that sense of community, of belonging.
-I live what you guys do!
+I love what you guys do!

-If you could tell one thing to your loved ones about how you feel, what would you say?
+What would you say if you could tell your loved ones one thing about how you feel?

-I just want my family, and particularly Brett and the kids, to know that I’m not trying to be difficult.
-I know it is hard to deal with my fibromyalgia sometimes, especially since I don’t take pain killers.
+I want my family, particularly Brett and the kids, to know I’m not trying to be difficult.
+I know it is hard to deal with my fibromyalgia sometimes, especially since I don’t take painkillers.
 But I really need you guys to love me for who I am, fibromyalgia and all.

 Have you found that parenting with fibromyalgia is difficult?

-Honestly, I’m pretty sure parenting is never a walk in the park!
+I’m pretty sure parenting is never a walk in the park!
 But with fibromyalgia added to the mix, it gets tricky sometimes.
-I know that there are things I wish I could do, but can’t.
+I know that there are things I wish I could do but can’t.

-And I wish I could do things like drawing with sidewalk chalk with them, and play tag for hours, and maybe crawl around the play area at Xxxx (worldwide fast food chain).
+I wish I could do things like draw with sidewalk chalk with them, play tag for hours, and maybe crawl around the play area at Xxxx (a worldwide fast food chain).

 Fair enough.
 How about being pregnant while having fibromyalgia?

 I bet!
 And now, a couple of questions I ask everyone.
-First, if you had to choose a motto to live by, what would it be?
+First, what would it be if you had to choose a motto to live by?

 Never give up!
-I almost gave up, and it was a long way back to the right path.
+I almost gave up; it was a long way back to the right path.
 So don’t give up, and keep advocating for yourself.

 What would your Fibro Warrior name be, and why?